divyanshu-rawat/Basic-Authentication-Node.js/README.md

 *  contains 3 Files server.js,cookie.js,session.js

-> server.js is About
+> server.js is about

-*  Set up an Express server to handle basic authentication.
+*  Setting up an Express server to handle basic authentication.
-*  Use the basic access authentication approach to do basic authentication.
+*  Using the basic access authentication approach to do basic authentication.

-> cookie.js is About
+> cookie.js is about

-*  Set up an Express application to send signed cookies.
+*  Setting up an Express application to send signed cookies.
-*  Set up your Express application to parse the cookies in the header of the incoming request messages
+*  Setting up your Express application to parse the cookies in the header of the incoming request messages

-> session.js is About
+> session.js is about

-* Set up your Express server to use Express sessions to track authenticated users
+* Setting up your Express server to use Express sessions to track authenticated users
 * Enable clients to access secure resources on the server after authentication.